EugenSong/EugenSong/README.md

 ### About me:

-Interest in mobile development, software development, quality assurance
+Interest in mobile app development, software development, quality assurance

 Feel free to reach me at esong28@outlook.com